hello, Janika_

 to start with.

-## TIER 1 : Five rules for day one ### 1.
+Paste to ClaudePlease add these five rules to this project’s CLAUDE.md, exactly as written.
+If one clearly doesn’t apply to this project, leave it out and tell me. ## TIER 1 : Five rules for day one ### 1.
 The spec wins every conflict.
 If a plan or piece of code contradicts the spec, the spec wins.
 Stop and flag it. ### 2.
 Explain before you edit.
 Before changing any file, tell me what you plan to change and why.
 No surprise diffs. ### 3.
 No stubs, no placeholders.
 If you can’t implement something fully, stop and ask.
 No “TODO” markers. ### 4.
 Stay inside the current scope.
 Build only what the current phase specifies.
 Note discoveries elsewhere. ### 5.
 Explain before you change course.
 If the planned approach is blocked, stop.
 Explain the problem, present 2-3 options, wait for a call.

 Why CLAUDE.md exists at all